jungervin/SimPanel/readme.md

 SimPanel is an application developed for the FS2020 C172 aircraft with touch screen and serial port support.

 It has two main parts.
 One is the server, which handles variables and events through SimConnect and forwards the data to clients.
 The other main part is the clients program, which provides display and management in a web browser.
-The server program is written in C #, while the client program is written in HTML and JS and uses SVG graphics.
+The server program is written in C #, while the client program is written in HTML, JS and uses SVG graphics.

 The current program is currently only tested with the C172, but can also be used on other aircraft.